ning/atlas/src/site/pandoc/configuring.md

 The ``VBoxProvisioner`` provisions [VirtualBox](http://www.virtualbox.org/) instances.
 For more information about VirtualBox see the [VirtualBox user documentation](http://www.virtualbox.org/manual/UserManual.html).

+For this provisioner to work, Oracle VirtualBox 4.1.0 or newer is required.
+The VirtualBox image must also contain the [Guest Additions](http://www.virtualbox.org/manual/ch04.html) for Atlas to work correctly.
+It is important to note that the ``virtualbox-ose-guest-utils`` Debian package will not work for this.
+Instead, use the correct version of the VBoxGuestAdditions ISO provided from the [official site](http://download.virtualbox.org/virtualbox/).

 The provisioner needs these environment configuration options:

 * ``pub_key_file``: The file path to the public key to allow password-less SSH login into the instances.